hungnm1518/laravel-config-writer/README.md

 ## Support

-This provider is designed to be used in Laravel from `5.4` version.
+This provider is designed to be used in Laravel from `5.4` to `8.*` version.

 ## Setup

 Install through composer:
 ```
-composer require "daftspunk/laravel-config-writer"
+composer require "hungnm144/laravel-config-writer"
 ```

 Add this to `app/config/app.php` under the 'providers' key: